|Approved by||Vice-Chancellor's Advisory Group, 17 April 2013|

 (d) Staff are encouraged to be available to students who may be distressed following a Student Critical Incident, subject to staff managing their own emotional wellbeing.
 However, staff should also be aware of professional support services that students may be directed to as detailed in clause 6.

-(e) The Head of Communications, in consultation with the Student Critical Incident Response Team, shall advise:
+(e) The Director of Communications, in consultation with the Student Critical Incident Response Team, shall advise:

-i. the University Information Centre on appropriate responses to enquiries, and
+i. the AskOtago on appropriate responses to enquiries, and

 ii. the senior management of the University on statements to be made to media and/or on the University website.

-(f) All media enquiries regarding a Student Critical Incident shall be directed to the Head of Communications.
+(f) All media enquiries regarding a Student Critical Incident shall be directed to the Director of Communications.

 (g) It may be appropriate to complete additional tasks some weeks or months after a Student Critical Incident, for example a memorial service as per the University’s Campus Memorial Policy.

-(h) A debrief shall be carried out by the Director, Student Services, with involved staff, following:
+(h) A debrief shall be carried out by the Director, Student and Academic Services, with involved staff, following:

 i. all Student Critical Incidents which require the convening of the Student Critical Incident Response Team, or

-ii. any other Student Critical Incidents, at the discretion of the Director, Student Services.
+ii. any other Student Critical Incidents, at the discretion of the Director, Student and Academic Services.

 Any issues identified or recommendations for improvements shall be noted.